-Billing authority: a local authority responsible for collecting National Non Domestic Rates and Council Tax i.e. metropolitan councils, unitary councils, London Boroughs, district councils and the City of London.
+Billing authority: a local authority responsible for collecting National Non Domestic Rates and Council Tax i.e. metropolitan authorities, unitary authorities, London Boroughs, district authorities and the City of London.
 North Tyneside Council is a billing authority.

-Budget: a statement of the Council's expected level of service expressed as an amount of spending over a set period, usually one year.
+Budget: a statement of the Authority's expected level of service expressed as an amount of spending over a set period, usually one year.